Who Are Our Volunteers?

 Cooper volunteers are men and women from your community who care about Cooper and contribute their time and energy to assist the hospital in a wide variety of activities.
 Cooper also has a student volunteer program for those between the ages of 14 and 18 (students must be in 9th grade).
 Student volunteers often select their assignments according to their career goals and interest.

 Cooper volunteers contribute their skills, time and energy to more than 50 different assignments.
 Here is just a sampling of their varied service responsibilities throughout the hospital:

 - Welcoming and escorting new patients to their rooms

-- Transporting patients to and from testing areas
+- Transporting patients to and from testing areas and after discharge

 - Assisting patients in various hospital departments and on nursing floors